gem-pasteur/PanACoTA/README.md

 ---
 ---

-PanACoTA is a software providing tools for large scale comparative genomics:
+``PanACoTA``  (PANgenome with Annotations, COre identification, Tree and corresponding Alignments) is a software providing tools for large scale bacterial comparative genomics.
+You can download all refseq genomes for a given species, or use your set of complete and/or draft genomes, to:

-- annotation of genomes
+- Do a quality control of your strains, to eliminate poor quality genomes, which would not give any information for the comparative study
+- Uniformly annotate all genomes (with functional annotation, or only syntactic annotation, according to your needs)
-- pan-genome
+- Do a Pan-genome
-- persistent genome
+- Do a Core or Persistent genome
+- Align all Core/Persistent families
-- phylogenetic tree from persistent genome
+- Infer a phylogenetic tree from the Core/Persistent families

 # Installation